Turao/4all-project/LOGBOOK.md

 - The whole process of setting everything up was too tiresome.
 Decided to use Docker Compose to automate things for me.
 - Since I had a compose file done and working, decided to integrate CircleCI.
 This way you can see the tests passing (or not) without having to run them. :)
   - But there's a downside: Since we use docker-compose, we need a VM executor (multiple containers).
 Because of that, we cannot test locally with the CircleCI-CLI (we have to do it manually, as described in the README file)
+- Refactored Hermes to be a Producer/Consumer module:
+  - Much better performance
+  - Reduces memory usage
+    - no need to create all tasks before scheduling them
+    - no need to read everything before processing, nor batch data
+   - Working on files.
+Planning on receiving data from user input, so we can pipe data in the future.